chsoo92/voting-outcome/README.md

 ## Data

 The training and testing data from Kaggle came from Show of Hands, a mobile and web polling platform.
 For each participant, there were 107 questions to answer, including the political party the participant voted for.
 Of the 107 questions, 5 were demographic information, and 102 were questionnaire answers.
-Questions asked are available on "Questoins.pdf"
+Questions on the questionnaire are available on "Questoins.pdf".

 ## Getting Started

-run ipynb files on Jupyter Notebook.
+run ipynb files on Jupyter Notebook. packages used: math, numpy, pandas, tensorflow, csv.
+Each model's performance is displayed on "Training set accuracy" "and "Test set accuracy."

 ### Break down into end to end tests